fqantonio/GoingInductive/README.md

 # METHODS

 The **statistical analysis** uses R code software in the RStudio[^readme-3] IDE release and the principal method is the non-parametric inferential treatment group effect with sign-rank Wilcoxon procedure with the respective assumptions analisys: samples independence, non-normality distribution, symmetry, shape and variances.
-Since the majority of the samples don't have the same variances nor the same shape and symmetry is broken, Fligner-Policello test was used, but is accounts for the diferences in variance.
+Since the majority of the samples don't have the same variances nor the same shape and symmetry is broken.
 For the case of low observations, \< 50, sample permutation test was used.
-Effect size and power analysis is also included.

 [^readme-3]: RStudio, <https://posit.co/products/open-source/rstudio/>